-Across the UK, councils under the control of all of the major political parties collectively invest nearly £10 billion in the oil, gas, and coal industries through local government pension funds on behalf of nearly seven million pension holders.
+Across the UK, councils invest nearly £10 billion in the oil, gas and coal industries through local government pension funds on behalf of nearly seven million pension-holders.
+Taken together, local government pension funds represent the largest pension scheme in the UK.

-Local pensions investment in fossil fuels is fuelling climate change and air pollution, contradicting local, national and international commitments to tackle climate change.
+Investing local pensions in fossil fuels is fuelling climate change and air pollution, contradicting local, national and international commitments to tackle climate change.
 It is also putting members' pensions in jeopardy as fossil fuel investments now pose a dangerous long-term financial risk to investors.

-This divestment briefing has been produced for Liberal Democrat councillors by UK Divest, in partnership with the Association of Liberal Democrat Councillors and Campaigners (ALDC).
-It outlines Lib Dem party policy, how divestment works, how divestment safeguards pensions and our communities, and why now is the time to act.
+This briefing for councillors outlines what fossil fuel divestment is, how divestment safeguards pensions and our communities, and why now is the time to act.